bitcoin-core/bitcoincore.org/_posts/en/pages/2016-01-15-lifecycle.md

 Parts of Bitcoin, most notably the consensus rules, don't work that way.
 In order for a new consensus rule to go into effect, it must be enforced by some number of miners, full nodes, or both; and once it has gone into effect, software that doesn't know about the new rule may generate or accept invalid transactions (although upgrades are designed to prevent this from happening when possible).

 For this reason, Bitcoin Core deviates from SemVer for changes to consensus rules and other updates where network-wide adoption is necessary or desirable.
-The deviation is slight: Bitcoin Core releases these changes as minor releases (`0.x.y`) instead of as major releases(`0.x.0`); this minimizes the size of the patch in order to make it easy for as many people as possible to inspect it, test it, and deploy it.
+Bitcoin Core releases these changes as maintenance releases (`0.x.y`) instead of as major releases(`0.x.0`); this minimizes the size of the patch in order to make it easy for as many people as possible to inspect it, test it, and deploy it.
 It also makes it possible to backport the same patch to multiple previous major releases, further increasing the number of users who can easily upgrade, although there are not always enough volunteers to manage this.

 [SemVer]: https://semver.org/
 [bitcoin-transifex-link]: https://www.transifex.com/bitcoin/bitcoin/